otavio99/Freelancing-from-noob-to-pro/scenarios.md

   When verify if the token they have available has enough for service Then they can request service by notifying freelancer at the market place

-Rule: Freelancer can only take X number of request per week
+Rule: Freelancer can only take X number of requests per week
-Scenario: Freelancer take request to provide service Given freelancer received a notification about a user request When freelancer confirm availability to take request Then freelancer poke customer to start the service providing process
+  Scenario: Freelancer take request to provide service
+    Given freelancer received a notification about a user request When freelancer confirm availability to take request Then freelancer poke customer to start the service providing process

 Scenario: Charity Volunteer notifies donation
 ```